 As mentioned, the 25% compensation limit doesn’t apply to Defined Benefit Plans as it does for SEPs and 401(k) Plans.

 This flexibility allows for payment of lower reasonable wages to achieve a given contribution objective.
 Since payroll taxes are a function of wages paid, a lower salary results in lower payroll taxes.

 Thus, Defined Benefit Pension Plans not only provide substantially higher income tax savings than other retirement vehicles, but they also may result in lower payroll taxes.

 However, Defined Benefit Plans allow a small business owner to quickly make up for lost time.
-Specifically, deductible contributions are permitted such that an age-62 balance of $3.2 million can be accumulated in only 10 years.
-For someone who is 50 years old, this can mean annual contributions of approximately $250,000 per year for 10 years.
+Specifically, deductible contributions are permitted such that an age-62 balance of $3.4 million can be accumulated in only 10 years.
+For someone who is 50 years old, this can mean annual contributions of approximately $250,000 per year for 10 years, assuming a 5% rate of return.
 If the owner’s spouse also is an employee, the permissible contribution could potentially double.

 Younger self employed individuals can also benefit from a Defined Benefit Plan.

 For example, even for business owners in their 30s, Defined Benefit Plans allow for deductible contributions in excess of other retirement vehicles.
 Specifically, a 35-year old may be able to save $100,000+ per year!
 This amount is further increased if the spouse also is an employee and by adding a 401(k) Plan.